jina-ai/jina-embeddings-v4-gguf/README.md

 TBA

-## Getting Embeddings
+## Get Embeddings

 First [install llama.cpp](https://github.com/ggml-org/llama.cpp/blob/master/docs/install.md).

-Run `llama-server` to host the embedding model as an HTTP server:
+Run `llama-server` to host the embedding model as OpenAI API compatible HTTP server:

 ```bash
 llama-server -m jina-embeddings-v4-text-matching-F16.gguf --embedding --pooling mean
 ```

+Remarks:
+- `--pooling mean` is required as v4 is mean-pooling embeddings.
+- setting `--pooling none` is *not* as same as the multi-vector embeddings of v4.
+The original v4 has a trained MLP on top of the last hidden states to output multi-vector embeddings, each has 128-dim.
+In GGUF, this MLP was chopped off.

 Client: